UmitUmit/FatorialCalulator/README.md

 1. `mvn clean`
 2.  `mvn verify -Dcucumber.options="–tags @smoke"`

-# Maven-Cucumber_reporting, How it works ?
+# Maven-Cucumber_reporting, How to open from different IDEs ?
 In order to see this beautiful report, please follow below steps:
 If you use intellij idea, then click maven from top right of the IDE Under the maven life cycle